Olga MykhoparkinaFeb 15, 2023

 When conducting keyword research for SaaS, here are three elements to consider:

-The most common mistake SaaS companies make is focusing solely on search volume and trying to rank for very competitive keywords.
+The most common mistake SaaS marketing agencies make is focusing solely on search volume and trying to rank for very competitive keywords.
 We have a different approach and I highly encourage you to focus on search intent first.